Darrious/Calculator/README.md

 ## Getting Started

-To run this program, compile and run the `Calculator2.java`.
+To run this program, compile and run the `Calculator.java`.
 This can be done in an IDE or in the console.

 ## License